 Detroit Quonset Hut™ village chosen as finalist for architecture award

 True North Detroit has been chosen as a finalist for the 2018 Mies Crown Hall Americas Prize (MCHAP).
-True North, a village made from nine prefabricated SteelMaster Quonset Huts™, is one of six finalists in the running for the top honor.
+True North, a village made from eight prefabricated SteelMaster Quonset Huts™, is one of six finalists in the running for the top honor.

 The College of Architecture at Illinois Institute of Technology established the prize in 2013 to recognize the most distinguished architectural works built in North and South America.
 The winner of the MCHAP will be announced in October.